lalalinh/lalalinh/README.md

 {
-Gia-Linh Tran
+Hi!
+I go by Gia,
-A sophomore in a AP CS class
+    I'm currently a sophomore in a AP CS class
-Love every cookie & cream treats
 }

 **˚୨୧⋆｡˚⋆**